pasangsherpa/stack-adt/README.md

 Type: `object`

-element to be pushed onto stack.
+the element to be pushed onto stack.

 #### .pop()